jassed-1/cara-ou-coroa/README.md

 Executar
 ----------

-Efetuar a Execucão do código-fonte:
+       Efetuar a execução do código-fonte:

         $ python3 cac